BenKosSoft/crycur/README.md

 Including, DSA parameter generation, random transaction block generation, proof of work calculation of transaction blocks for the chain, and validation for transaction blocks as well as the chain itself.

+&nbsp;&nbsp;&nbsp;&nbsp;
+Crycur is OS independent.
+Meaning that, one can start block or dsa parameter generation and/or mining functions in one operating system and continue in another.
+Final result will be valid in all operating systems.

 **Implemented by:**

  * [M.Mucahid Benlioglu](https://github.com/mbenlioglu)